coverdrive/MDP-DP-RL/README.md

  "develop from scratch" goal was motivated by educational purposes - students learning this topic can understand the concepts throroughly only when they develop and work with code developed from scratch.
 I teach courses on this topic to a variety of student backgrounds, and each such course is big on precise programming implementations of the techniques/algorithms.
+In particular, I plan to use this codebase to assist with Stanford CME 241: Reinforcement Learning for Stochastic Control Problems in Finance (a course I am teaching at Stanford during Winter 2019).
+ Any feedback on code readability, performance and bugs will be greatly appreciated as the code is still fairly raw and untested in various parts (started working on this code in August 2018, and have mainly been in code-growth mode so far).

  The project started by implementing the foundational data structures for finite Markov Processes (a.k.a.
 Markov Chains), Markov Reward Processes (MRP), and Markov Decision Processes (MDP).
 This was followed by